Broad-level competencies inspired by McClelland and Spencer

 Teams that share similar values tend to be more cohesive, more engaged at work, and find it easier to reach consensus on important matters.
 Not surprisingly, candidates that share similar values to the team are up to four times more likely to stay with the company long-term.

-We rely on the Schwartz theory of basic human values to understand what really motivates each individual.
-Developed by Shalom H. Schwartz, the theory defines values as intrinsic motivational goals that correspond to the following features:
+We rely on the Schwartz theory of basic human values to understand what really motivates each individual and how values and motivation influence teams.
+Developed by Shalom H. Schwartz (2012), the theory defines values as intrinsic motivational goals that correspond to the following features:

 We use the refined theory of basic human values (originally published by Shalom H. Schwartz in 2012) to analyze how values and motivation influence teams.

-Watson is the A.I driven platform developed by IBM that first became famous in 2010 when it beat Jeopardy champions on live TV.
-Since then, IBM Watson has developed into an AI platform that is powers medical research, customer service, risk management, education, financial service applications as well as many more.
+Watson is the A.I. driven platform developed by IBM that first became famous in 2010 when it beat Jeopardy champions on live TV.
+Since then, IBM Watson has developed into an A.I. platform that powers medical research, customer service, risk management, education, financial service applications, and many others.

 At Teamscope, we rely on Watson to help us process natural languages – which means that Watson helps us examine the interactions between computer languages and natural (human) languages.
 Watson enables us to understand the sentiment and topic of each conversation, and even helps predict the personality characteristics and values of each individual.
 Incorporating Watson into our analysis allows us to understand people based on their blog posts, cover letters, resumes, and basically any other text they have written.

-We combined knowledge from roughly 200 academic studies to develop our data model.
-Team relationships are complex and there is no single theory or model we can rely on, but there are a lot of data points that can be used to predict specific aspects of team performance.
+We combined the findings from roughly 200 academic studies to develop our data model.
+Team relationships are complex and there is no single comprehensive theory of team performance, but most studies have concluded that:

-Sounds simple, but in reality it’s far more complex.
-Calculating the average values of these characteristics does not say much about the team - to really understand the team dynamics, we evaluate each interaction in a team and compare how each team member and candidate would influence the team as a whole.
-For a team of 7 people, we consider tens of thousands of data points.
+Sounds simple, but implementing these principles gets quite complex.
+Simply calculating the team average of these characteristics is not sufficient - to really understand the team dynamics, we evaluate each interaction (user pair) in a team and compare how each team member and candidate influences the team as a whole.
+For even a small team of seven people, it adds up to thousands of data points.